Modal Abstractions for Virtualizing Memory Addresses: Abstract

 \section{Abstract}

-Operating system kernels employ virtual memory subsystems, which use a CPU's memory management units (MMUs) to virtualize the addresses of memory regions: a logical (virtual) address is translated to a physical address in memory by the MMU based on kernel-controlled page tables -- a hardware-defined sparse tree-map structure -- stored in memory, which itself is accessed by the kernel through virtual addresses.
+\ifPLDI \else Operating system kernels employ virtual memory subsystems, which use a CPU's memory management units (MMUs) to virtualize the addresses of memory regions: a logical (virtual) address is translated to a physical address in memory by the MMU based on kernel-controlled page tables -- a hardware-defined sparse tree-map structure -- stored in memory, which itself is accessed by the kernel through virtual addresses.
 Operating systems manipulate these virtualized memory mappings to isolate untrusted processes, restrict which memory is accessible to different processes, hide memory limits from user programs, ensure process isolation, implement demand-paging and copy-on-write behaviors for performance and resource controls.
-At the same time, misuse of MMU hardware can lead to kernel crashes.
+At the same time, misuse of MMU hardware can lead to kernel crashes. \fi

 Virtual memory management (VMM) code is a critical piece of general-purpose OS kernels, but verification of this functionality is challenging due to the complexity of the hardware interface (the page tables are updated via writes to those memory locations, using addresses which are themselves virtualized).
-Prior work on verification of VMM code has either only handled a single address space, trusted significant pieces of assembly code, or resorted to direct reasoning over machine semantics rather than exposing a clean logical interface.
+Prior work on verification of VMM code has either only handled a single address space, or trusted significant pieces of assembly code.